mathesar-foundation/mathesar-wiki/design/specs/foreign-key-constraints.md

 - The user starts the 'Link Table' process by clicking on the 'Link Table' button in the table toolbar area.
 - The user reads the instructions in the 'Link Table' dialog and understands that the tables will be linked by setting up a foreign key constraint.
 They also understand that manual configuration is available.
 - The user selects the table they wish to link to from the [table selector](#table-selector).
-- A list of questions is displayed, the user can answer 'yes' or 'no' depending on the type of relationship they want to create.
+- A list of questions is displayed.
+The user can answer 'yes' or 'no' depending on the relationship they want to create.
 - The user answers all the questions listed.
 The answers will determine the location of the foreign key or whether a new table needs to be created.
   - Answering 'yes' to both questions will set up a mapping table with foreign key columns for both tables, creating a many-to-many relationship.
   - Answering 'yes' to any of the questions and 'no' to the other will set up a foreign key column in the appropriate table, creating a one-to-many relationship.
 The column is added to the table on the 'many' side of the relationship.